tanuj-22/Buzz/client/README.md

 // to dos
 cursor based pagination
-implement new tweets button when scroll search ui revamp update contract individual tweet counters change dependency of walletAddress
+implement new tweets button when scroll infinite scroll search ui revamp update contract upgradable contract individual tweet counters change dependency of walletAddress

+### a web3 app that functions as both a microblogging and a social media website It is a decentralised app where you can display and mint your digital assets.
+The digital assets are stored on the IPFS network, a peer-to-peer decentralised network, ensuring constant content availability.
+Files stored on ipfs are also encrypted so that only authorised users can access them.
+All of these assets' records are kept on the Ethereum blockchain for transparency.
+The following are some of the technologies used in the project : next.js, ethers.js, node.js,ipfs, typescript, tailwind, and sanity cms ( initial build, to be replaced with mongodb).